lukask97/sidekick-desktop/README.md

 # SIDEKICK Desktop

-Modification of the TurboWarp desktop app.
+Modification of the [TurboWarp Desktop](https://github.com/TurboWarp/desktop) app.

 If you're looking for downloads of TurboWarp, head to: https://desktop.turbowarp.org/